michael-chiang-dev5/codeCollab/src/client/components/Zoom/README.md

 peer1 has a listener for 'other user'.
 When it receives this event, it does two things:
 (1) It "calls" the other user
 (2) it stores the socket id of the other user in "other user"

+## TODO

+### Bug fix

+When you use react router to click out, no disconnect signal is sent to the signal server.
+Then when you re-enter the room, the signal server considers you a new person.

+Either disconnect when clicking out, or don't create a new peer when re-entering.

+Best way is to disconnect when clicking out, otherwise you may have webcam on without knowing.

+One way to do this is to force reload when navigating out.

+###